English

 Who are the committee members?

 The Insurance Complaints Committee is made up of three representatives and three alternates.
 All committee members shall have a law degree and be nominated for a term of two years.
 Each of the three founding parties of the committee nominates one Committee member and an alternate.
-The Committee selects its chairman and vice-chairman